 Just like “Other on iPhone,” “Documents & Data” is a slightly baffling part of your iPhone storage that turns out to be a bother when you run out of space.
 A lot of people come up with one persistent question: how to clear “Documents and Data” on my iPhone and reclaim free space?

 Why do apps need to store cache?
-They store cache to let you have smooth sailing experience.
-As, when you search anything in Safari, the web browser keeps a record of it to allow you access it instantly next time.
-Likewise, YouTube keeps a record of your watch history to recommend the type of videos which interest you the most.
+They store cache to enhance your user experience.
+As for instance, when you search anything in Safari, the web browser keeps a record of it to allow you to access it instantly next time.
+Likewise, YouTube keeps a record of your watch history to recommend the type of videos that you like watching.
+Enough talk; let’s embark on mission eradication!

-How to Clear “Documents and Data” On iPhone & iPad
+How to Delete “Documents and Data” On iPhone or iPad